jeremy-banks/devops/README.md

 - [Guidance to Render Unsecured PHI Unusable](https://www.hhs.gov/hipaa/for-professionals/breach-notification/guidance/index.html)

 ## Notes
+provision and test networking

+'sharing' public subnets so k8s can make albs?

 you need to identify a firewall policy that 'works for now' so you can esablish a k8s cluster

-'sharing' public subnets so k8s can make albs?

 outbound endpoints for s3, kms, rds